Vince Powell: Script projects

 Powell also penned a number of scripts for the popular 1980s sitcom Never the Twain (1981–1991) starring Windsor Davies and Donald Sinden, also for Thames Television, writing all of the final episodes from 1989 to 1991.
 Plus he wrote three series (20 episodes) of the Radio 2 sitcom For Better Or For Worse, starring Gorden Kaye and Su Pollard, between 1993 and 1996.

 Powell contributed material to the Cilla Black vehicles Blind Date (224 episodes) and Surprise, Surprise (130 episodes).
-He published his autobiography, From Rags to Gags, in 2008.
+He published his autobiography, From Rags to Gags: The Memoirs of a Comedy Writer, in 2008.

 Death

 Powell died aged 80 in Guildford, Surrey.
 His first marriage ended in divorce; as did his second marriage, to Judi Smith.
 His third marriage, to Geraldine Moore, ended when he died.
 He had a son from his second marriage, and a son and daughter from his third.